USU-Analytics-Solution-Center/Bruno.jl/docs/src/tutorials/get_data/get_data.md

 # Data Generation

 ## Overview
-Data generation or simulation is a way to get more timeseries data from either a small data set or a parametric simulating model.
+Data generation or simulation is a way to get more time series data from either a small data set or a parametric simulating model.
 Data generation in Bruno uses a [DataGenInput](@ref data_gen_inputs) subtype as an input into the [makedata](@ref makedata) function.

-## Creating a simulated timeseries
+## Creating a Simulated Time Series
-This example shows how to make a julia `matrix` with two simulated time series using the log diffusion parameteric model (discrete geometric Brownian motion).
-To use other data generation models check the reference for all current [data generation inputs](@ref data_gen_inputs)
+This example shows how to make a Julia `matrix` with two simulated time series using the log diffusion parameteric model (discrete geometric Brownian motion).
+To use other data generation models check the reference for all current [data generation inputs.](@ref data_gen_inputs)
 ```
 # creating a LogDiffInput struct with input parameters
 input = LogDiffInput(;